saumya-prakash/Single-threaded-web-crawler/README.md

-# InnovationLab Project - A Web Crawler
+# Single-threaded Web Crawler

 This projects includes a single-threaded web crawler.
-It is designed to crawl mainly sites written in english or hindi.
+It is designed to crawl sites mainly with content in English or Hindi.
 It can handle a variety of MIME types on a website, ignoring links to pdfs, images, zip, docs, etc.

 It stores the list of urls found in a website in a Python list.